Picking and choosing which past is worthy of remembering. Is Jesus Next?

 And do not be surprised when the next “offensive” part of history is covered by the “tarpaulin of sensitivity”.

-Our God has the power to strike down a vial nation.
+Our God has the power to strike down a vile nation.
 He has done it before.

 The preceding article are the express opinions of Gwendolyn K. Hoff.
 This is solely her work.
 Names, characters, businesses, places, events and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.